jostylr/literate-programming/lp.md

 [Add in plugins](# "js")

-This is laregly for loading the standard library.
+This is laregly for loading the standard library and any lprc.js file found.

     function (plugobj) {
         var doc = this;